XRCC Tutorial - Pinball

 -

-The player press the "Shoot" button to launch the ball into play.
+The player presses the "Shoot" button to launch the ball into play.

 -